reaper47/recipya-rs/README.md

 3. Set the environment variables in `.cargo/config.toml`
 3. Run recipya: `cargo run -p recipya`

+#### Development Container

+You may use the devcontainer to help develop Recipya.
+The `DATABASE_URL` environment variable in your `.cargo/config.toml` file would be `DATABASE_URL = "postgres://postgres:postgres@localhost:5434/recipya"`.
+The PostgreSQL port is `5434` rather than the usual
+`5432` because some users might have PostgreSQL installed locally running on port `5432`.

 #### Once recipya-rs becomes the defacto Recipya:

 Follow these steps to build the project yourself: